USSiamaboat/hawkdove/README.md

 All requirements can be found in the `requirements.txt` file.
 They are reproduced below:

 ```
-thing==1.0
-another_thing==1.23.4
+matplotlib==3.7.1
+numpy==1.24.2
+seaborn==0.12.2
+tqdm==4.65.0
 ```

 ## Citation

-If you find the paper or code helpful, please cite our work:
+If you find the paper or code helpful, please cite this work:

 ```
-something something
+J. Lu, Computational Validation of a Mathematical Model of Stable Multi-Species Communities in a Hawk Dove Game,” arXiv:TEMP [TEMP], Mar.
+2023.
 ```